-Fineman to Receive Honorary Juris Doctor From Sweden’s Lund University
+Fineman Receives Honorary Juris Doctor From Sweden’s Lund University

-Robert W. Woodruff Professor of Law Martha A. Fineman will receive an honorary juris doctor degree from Sweden’s University of Lund, in recognition of exemplary work in the study of feminist and family law.
+Robert W. Woodruff Professor of Law Martha A. Fineman received an honorary juris doctor degree on May 31 from Sweden’s University of Lund, in recognition of exemplary work in the study of feminist and family law.

-The degree will be presented at the university’s May 31 doctoral promotion ceremony.
+The degree was presented at the university’s doctoral promotion ceremony.

 "Fineman's work during her long scholarship has been of great importance for jurisprudence at the international level, particularly in feminist legal theory.
 Within this discipline, she is world renowned," according to the law faculty’s statement in support of the award.